Anshul-Kum/Anshul-Kum/README.md

 # Hi there, I'm Anshul 👋

-I'm a Data Scientist with experience in executing data-driven solutions using predictive models.
+I'm a Junior majoring in Data Science at Arizona State University with experience in executing data-driven solutions using predictive models.
 I'm proficient in numerous statistical, machine learning, and data visualization techniques.
 I'm currently a student at Arizona State University.

 ## Skills
 - Python